Internal sort

 An internal sort is any data sorting process that takes place entirely within the main memory of a computer.
-This is possible whenever the data to be sorted is small enough to all be held in the main memory. like a hard-disk.
-Any reading or writing of data to and from this slower media can slow the sortation process considerably.
+This is possible whenever the data to be sorted is small enough to be completely held in the main memory.
+The opposite of an internal sort is an external sort, where the data is partially or completely held on external media such as a hard disk.
+Any reading or writing of data to and from this slower media can slow the sort process considerably.
 This issue has implications for different sort algorithms.

 Some common internal sorting algorithms include: